-The number one thing to do in Laugharne is to visit the Dylan Thomas Boathouse.
+One of the top things to do in Wales is to visit the Dylan Thomas Boathouse.
 Dylan Thomas was a famous Welsh poet and this boathouse was what he used as his writing shed.
 The inspiration taken from the surrounding area is something to behold.
 Nowadays, the Boathouse is a museum, cafe, and shop that you can visit and enjoy.

 The last city to visit Wales would be Swansea, home to the gorgeous Gower Peninsula and with a culture different to that in Cardiff.
 Note: Cardiff and Swansea football teams are rivals so visit both and let me know which you prefer!

 Visit Wales and experience the beautiful scenery this country has to offer!
+There are many things to do in Wales.
 Below are a few additional tips and advice to make your trip planning easier!

 How to get to South Wales